Patient Education

 Caffeine, refined sugar, processed foods, and excessive potassium-rich fruits can worsen symptoms.

-4. Can diet alone cure adrenal fatigue?
+4. Can diet alone fix fatigue and stress-related symptoms?

 5. How long before I feel the results?